Support for SQL bind variables

 To enable SQL bind value capture

-- In the Dynatrace menu, go to Settings > Server-side service monitoring > Deep monitoring.
+- Go to Settings > Server-side service monitoring > Deep monitoring.

 - Expand Database and turn on/off Capture SQL bind values on the global level.